troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 ```{math}
 W^{tot} = W_1 + W_2 = -mgH
 ```
 which is the same as the work done along path 1.
 As we will see, when a force is constant in magnitude and direction, the work that it does on an object in going from one position to another is independent of the path taken.
-This was not the case in [](#ex:workenergy:workfriction), because the direction of the force of kinetic friction depends on the direction of the displacement.
+This was not the case in [Example 7.2](#ex:workenergy:workfriction), because the direction of the force of kinetic friction depends on the direction of the displacement.
 :::

 :::{tip} Checkpoint